DavidRConnell/DavidRConnell.github.io/portfolio.markdown

 to potential synchronization.

 {% maincolumn 'assets/img/first5neurons.gif'
-'Figure 7: The membrane potentials changing over time of the first 5 neurons in the network.' %}<a name="first5neurons"></a>
+'Figure 7: The membrane potentials of the first 5 neurons in the network changing over time.' %}<a name="first5neurons"></a>

 {% maincolumn 'assets/img/all50neurons.gif'
 'Figure 8: Instantaneous membrane potential of all 50 neurons in the network.'